lukeredpath/betabuilder/README.md

     end

 This lets you set up different sets of BetaBuilder tasks for different configurations in the same Rakefile (e.g. a production and staging build).

+## Xcode 4 support

+Betabuilder works with Xcode 4, but you may need to tweak your task configuration slightly.
+The most important change you will need to make is the build directory location, unless you have configured Xcode 4 to use the "build" directory relative to your project, as in Xcode 3.

+If you are using the Xcode derived data directory for your builds, then you will need to specify this.
+Betabuilder will then scan your build log to determine the path to the automatically generated build directory that Xcode is using for your project.

+    config.build_dir = :derived

+This will become the default in 0.8.

+If you wish to generate archives for your Xcode 4 project, you will need to enable this.
+This will become the default in future once Xcode 3 support is dropped (deprecated in 0.7):

+    config.xcode4_archive_mode = true

+If you are working with an Xcode 4 workspace instead of a project file, you will need to configure this too:

+    config.workspace_path = "MyWorkspace.xcworkspace"
+    config.scheme         = "My App Scheme"
+    config.app_name       = "MyApp"

+If you are using a workspace, then you must specify the scheme.
+You can still specify the build configuration (e.g. Release).

 ## Automatic deployment with deployment strategies